liip/moodle-local_confseed/README.md

 # Syntax

-It uses a special attribute within the `$CFG` configuration variable: `$CFG->CONFSEED`, which is a `stdClass` in which attributes can be set to be enforced at upgrade time:
+It uses a special file `config-seed.php` containing only the `$CONFSEED` configuration variable, which is a `stdClass` in which attributes can be set to be enforced at upgrade time:

 * `version` This will be used as the `local/confseed` plugin version.
 Only changes to that field will trigger new configuration enforcements.
 * `settings` is an `array` whose keys are the `$CFG->` settings that need to be set to the provided values